 Domain control can be set up under Dacast’s “Publish Options” menu.
 You can create a list of websites that are permitted to play your content.
 The process to create a list of domains controlled is very similar to the restrictions process above.
 Navigate to “Settings,” then “Security.”
 Scroll down to the “Domain Control” section.
 Click on “Add a Group,” and add the URLs that you want to allow to play the video:

 If you want to apply these restrictions to all of your videos, check the box beside “Make as Default.”
 You can save these groups to save for future use.

 This means that if at any time you find your content being shared without permission from an iFrame, Dacast will disable the code and your video can no longer be played through iFrame embed codes.
-We also block potential content thieves looking to steal content by pulling out the direct URL from your Dacast embed code and sharing or embedding it in other places.
+We also block potential content thieves looking to steal content by pulling out the direct URL from your Dacast embed code and sharing videos privately by embedding it in other places.

 - How to Embed Live Streaming Video on Your Website

 - Using Embedded Players with Dacast: A Walkthrough

 - Why is the Full Screen Option Not Working with My Embed Code?